gauravkhatri0611/gauravkhatri0611/README.md

 # 💫 About Me:
 Hi, my name is Gaurav, a budding developer.
-Learning Frontend, Backend and Full stack Developer<br>Learning and growing.<br> Message me on linkedIn if you know how to learn DSA in js.
+Learning Frontend, Backend and Full stack Developer<br>Learning and growing.

 ## 🌐 Socials: